 If you or a loved one suffer from a tramadol addiction, call Headwaters today at -270-1753 or fill out .

-Although considered a low threat for dependence, the prescription painkiller Tramadol still possesses addictive properties as an opioid and can lead to harmful side effects from stupor to seizures and even death.
-Breathing issues are among the chief warning signs of a Tramadol overdose, and the most severe withdrawal symptoms can include hallucinations, paranoia, and panic attacks.
-A safe withdrawal at a treatment facility offering on-site medical detoxification services is recommended for anyone who has developed a dependence on the drug.
+Although considered a low threat for dependence, the prescription painkiller tramadol still possesses addictive properties as an opioid and can lead to harmful side effects from stupor to seizures and even death.

 The misuse of a so-called safer drug can happen for many reasons.
-For some professionals, it may be an unauthorized pain management strategy to endure a long work day at the office.
-Due to its low potency, Tramadol may be taken more frequently to achieve the desired effect or taken in higher doses than prescribed.
+Due to its low potency, tramadol may be taken more frequently to achieve the desired effect or in higher doses than prescribed.
+For some professionals, it may be an unauthorized pain management strategy to endure a long workday at the office.

 What Is Tramadol?

-Tramadol is a painkiller prescribed for moderate to severe pain following surgery or associated with conditions such as chronic back pain and fibromyalgia.
+Tramadol is a painkiller prescribed for moderate to severe pain following surgery or associated with chronic back pain and fibromyalgia.

 How Strong Is Tramadol?

 It’s on par with codeine for strength, so it’s considered one of the weaker prescription opioids.
 For example, morphine, with a high risk for addiction or dependence, is ten times stronger.

 The side effects of misusing tramadol may include seizures, stupor, trouble breathing, coma, and death.